mtolmacs/wasm2map/README.md

 }
 ```

-# Current limitations
-- It does not bundle the source code in the sourcemap currently, so source browsing will not work in the browser

 # Contribution
 Your contributions are welcome, especially bug reports and testing on various platforms.
 Feel free to open a PR if you can contribute a fix.